Rookout/docs/docs/source-repos.md

 To do that, please download and install Rookout Desktop App.
 See the following video to learn how to download Rookout Desktop App:
 <iframe width="600" height="300" src="https://www.youtube.com/embed/mkMpzQPNcsI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Packaging Sources

+### Java
+To make sure you are collecting data from the source line where you have set the breakpoint, please include your source files within your JAR/WAR/EAR library.

+For more information, please click [here](jvm-setup#packaging-sources).

+### JavaScript/TypeScript
+If you are transpiling your JavaScript/TypeScript on the fly (using babel-node or a similar tool), Rookout will work out of the box.

+If you are transpiling your JavaScript/TypeScript before execution (for instance in your CI/CD), you must include the source maps inline within the source files or as separate files (usually app.map.js) in your deployment.

+For more information, please click [here](node-setup#transpiling-and-source-maps).

 ## Repository Settings

 If you are deploying your software in some non-trival ways, Rookout offers the option of customizing the way breakpoints are set directly from your source repository.